Taylor Swift says her relationship with Joe Alwyn 'isn't up for discussion'

 Washington D.C.
-[USA], Aug 25 (ANI): Singer-songwriter Taylor Swift opened up about her ultra-private relationship with actor Joe Alwyn and also explained the reason why they like to keep their association incredibly private.
+[USA], Aug 25 : Singer-songwriter Taylor Swift opened up about her ultra-private relationship with actor Joe Alwyn and also explained the reason why they like to keep their association incredibly private.

 The 29-year-old singer, who recently released her seventh album 'Lover' may have referenced her beau in a few songs, but that doesn't mean she's ready to open up about her relationship.